-- Leaving the skins on is a matter of taste preference, but the skins are where many of the nutrients are found, so leaving them on means more Vitamin B-6 and other potato nutrients end up in your fries.
-If you do leave them on, clean the skins thoroughly with a scrub brush of some sort.
-(This is just good practice with vegetable skins in general – skins are usually where the best nutrients will be found, but also where bacteria tend to live.)
+- Leaving the skins on is a matter of taste preference.
+But the skins are where many of the nutrients are found, so leaving them on means more Vitamin B-6.
+If you do leave them on, clean the skins thoroughly with a scrub brush.
+This is just good practice with vegetable skins in general.
+Skins are usually where the best nutrients will be found, but also where bacteria tend to live.

-- Pour loads of oil or fat into your deep fryer or whatever sort of deep pot you’re using.
-Don’t worry: most of this oil will end up in the fries, and can in fact be stored and re-used at a later date.
-But you need a lot of the fatty liquid to get the fries to cook up right.
+- Pour loads of oil or fat into your deep fryer or pot you’re using.
+Most of this oil will not end up in the fries, and can even be stored and re-used at a later date.
+It’s just that you need a lot of the fatty liquid to get the fries to cook up right.

 - Heat the oil to 350 degrees, or a little bit less.
-If your oil starts smoking, it’s turning into trans-fat and you should turn down the temperature a little.
+If your oil starts smoking, it’s turning into trans-fat.
+Just turn down the temperature a little.

 - As I mentioned above, you can reuse the oil – a few times.
-Restaurants often keep reusing it until it’s rancid, which is gross, unhealthy and nasty-tasting.
-After cooking your fries, let the oil cool in the pot, strain it back into its container through a coffee filter or similar porous material, and then store it in your refrigerator.
+Restaurants sometimes keep reusing it until it’s rancid, which is gross, unhealthy and nasty-tasting.
+After cooking your fries, let the oil cool in the pot.
+Strain it back into its container through a coffee filter or similar porous material, and then store it in your refrigerator.
 This is not only a money saver – reused oil can make the next batch taste even better.
-(Several resources recommend only reusing the oil ONCE.
-In my experience, you can reuse it more than that – you can smell when it’s turned rancid, at which point you obviously want to stop.
-But if you’re at all unsure, just stick to reusing once only.
-You’ll be saving some money without the slightest risk of using rancid oil.)
+How many times can you reuse it?
+There’s no hard and fast answer, but it is easy to tell when it’s gone bad.

-- Cook them in small batches!
-Don’t pour your whole mess of sliced potatoes in at once.
-Dump in a small batch of uncooked fries, pull them out when they’re as brown as you like, and put them on a paper towel to cool and lose some of their grease.
+- Cook them in small batches.
+Dump in a small batch of uncooked fries.
+Pull them out when they’re as brown as you like.
+Put them on a paper towel to cool and lose some of their grease.

 - Salt them while they’re still hot.
-Salt doesn’t stick well after they’ve cooled a little.
+Salt sticks best when they’re still hot.

 - If you prefer them less greasy, you can pat them with another paper towel to blot off some of the excess.
-I actually like this method because it makes them so crispy and wonderful.
-The surface grease adds nothing to the eating experience, in my opinion, so why eat it?
+I like this method because it makes them crispy.
+The surface grease adds nothing to the flavor, in my opinion, so why eat it?